mygit676/epic_terraform/README.md

 # epic_terraform
-should deploy in aws and gcp.
+should deploy in aws and gcp.//

 source code is added